advertise

 Ucluelet is a district municipality in Pacific Rim.
 After Victoria, the Pacific Rim area is the second most visited tourism centre on Vancouver Island.
 Ucluelet has a distinctive portion in this field with salt-water fishing, surfing, standup paddleboarding, whale and bear watching, kayaking, canoeing, camping, hiking, biking, swimming, storm watching, and beachcombing.

-Best Times to Visit Radar Beaches
+Best Times to Visit Radar Beach

 Summer: Ideal for surfing, swimming, and beachcombing, with warm temperatures and long daylight hours.